SJTU-Storage-Lab/SC2023AE_APSNet/README.md

  - The folder [source/utils](source/utils) contains source codes of model definitions and common-used tools.
  - The folder [data/offline_dataset](data/offline_dataset) contains the files needed for offline models training and evaluation.
  - The folder [data/mc1_mc2](data/mc1_mc2) and [data/mc2](data/mc2) contains the pre-precessed dataset for training of online learning models.
 This experiment is used for reproduce the results of Exp#4 in Section 5.2.3 in this paper.
- - The folder [trained_model/offline_model](trained\_model/offline\_model) contains the well-trained APSNet, RF, LSTM, NN, DT, LR, SVM, KNN learning models in offline mode.
+ - The folder [trained_model/offline_model](trained\_model/offline\_model) contains the well-trained APTN, RF, LSTM, NN, DT, LR, SVM, KNN learning models in offline mode.
 These models are pre-trained and could be used for evalution directly.
- - The folder [trained_model/mc2](trained\_model/mc2) contains the well-trained APSNet, RF, LSTM, NN, DT, LR, SVM, KNN learning models in online mode.
+ - The folder [trained_model/mc2](trained\_model/mc2) contains the well-trained APTN, RF, LSTM, NN, DT, LR, SVM, and KNN learning models in online mode.
 These models are pre-trained and could be used for evalution directly.
- - The folder [loss](loss) contains the loss records while training different learning models with various epoches.
+ - The folder [loss](loss) contains the loss records while training different learning models with various epochs.
- - The folder [log](log) contains the inference evaluation results logs of APSNet, RF, LSTM, NN, DT, LR, SVM, KNN learning model.
+ - The folder [log](log) contains the inference evaluation results logs of APTN, RF, LSTM, NN, DT, LR, SVM, and KNN learning models.
  - The folder [BEC_aging_data](BEC\_aging\_data) contains the open-source normalized SSD aging BEC data over 20,000 SSD drives.
  - The folder [smart-preprocess](smart\-preprocess) contains SMART preprocess source code and processed SMART data that are used for the training/test SMART pool.
- - [slidingWindow.py]( https://github.com/SJTU-Storage-Lab/SC2023AE_APSNet/tree/main/slidingWindow.py) is a script to implement sliding window mechanisms to evaluate the model performance on N days lookahead failure prediction.
+ - [slidingWindow.py]( https://github.com/SJTU-Storage-Lab/USENIX-ATC-2024-AE-APTN/tree/main/slidingWindow.py) is a script to implement sliding window mechanisms to evaluate the model performance on N days lookahead failure prediction.
  - The folder [ContainerImage](ContainerImage) contains the container image used for facilitating the artifact evaluation.
 This image has installed all the library dependencies.
 All the source code and dataset used for training, test, validition have already been included in this image.
 This image should be run on docker 20.10.14.
  - [environment.yml](environment.yml) is a file that records the experiment library setup and dependencies.

-The APSNet code is released under the BSD-3 [License](LICENSE).
+The APTN code is released under the BSD-3 [License](LICENSE).

 ## Prerequisites
 ### Hardware dependencies